Paulmicha/common-web-tools/README.md

 ## Frequent tasks (howtos / FAQ)

-Unless otherwise stated, all the examples below are to be run on *local* host from `/path/to/project/` as sudo or root.
+Unless otherwise stated, all the examples below are to be run on *local* host from `PROJECT_DOCROOT` as sudo or root (i.e. for host provisioning support).

 **NB** : Currently, no exit codes are used in any top-level entry points listed below.
 These scripts (and all those sourced in the "main shell") use `return` instead of `exit`.
+CWT attempts to follow [Google's Shell Style Guide](https://google.github.io/styleguide/shell.xml) where possible.

-Regarding ways to alter the execution of existing scripts and/or its order, the pattern "Autoload" usually means :
+Regarding ways to alter existing scripts, [the pattern "Autoload"](https://paulmicha.github.io/common-web-tools/about/patterns.html) usually means :

+- Wrap customizations in functions or subshells
 - Use `return` when working in the main shell scope - i.e. in your custom scripts autoloaded from `cwt/custom/overrides` and `cwt/custom/complements`
-- Wrap customizations in functions or subshells

 ### Initialize local instance env settings